ADVERTISEMENT

 6. Fraternal and Lodge Cemeteries

 Fraternal groups usually sold members insurance centered around death benefits.
-Groups like Independent Order of Odd Fellows (IOOF), Freemasons, Woodmen of the World, and Grange, Order of Patron of Husbandry provided members with a free burial and grave plot in the organization’s cemetery.
+Groups like Independent Order of Odd Fellows (IOOF), Freemasons, Woodmen of the World, and the National Grange of the Order of Patrons of Husbandry provided members with a free burial and grave plot in the organization’s cemetery.
 Modern Woodmen of America (MWA) and Woodmen of the World (WOW) offered free tree-shaped gravestones to members.

 Official fraternal records are stored at state and national headquarters.
 These are private records and member information may not be shared due to privacy laws.